CELL BUILDER REBUILD

 Entrance management & final setup

-Entrance configuration (Cloake Board method): Tape shut any extra entrance holes on both medium brood boxes.
+Entrance configuration (Paul Kelly method): Tape shut any extra entrance holes on both medium brood boxes.
 Use the natural entrances of the two original colony positions — one entrance facing front, one facing back.
 Put a reducer on the back entrance.
 This creates the crowded, congested feeling inside the hive that drives swarm impulse and motivates the bees to raise excellent queens.

 4